-Receive public comment.

-Discuss proposed refinancing of the 2013 Lease Revenue Bonds.

-Consider Adoption of Resolution Number 20-3984 Approving the Form and Authorizing the Execution of Certain Lease Financing Documents in Connection with the Refunding of the Outstanding Yountville Finance Authority Lease Revenue Bonds, Series 2013, and Authorizing and Directing Certain Actions With Respect Thereto.
+- 1. Receive staff report on the Refunding of the 2013 Lease Revenue Bonds. - 2.
+Discuss the option to refinance the 2013 Lease Revenue Bonds. - Consider Adoption of Resolution Number 20-07 Approving the Form and Authorizing the Execution of Certain Lease Financing Documents in Connection with the Refunding of the Outstanding Yountville Finance Authority Lease Revenue Bonds, Series 2013, and Authorizing and Directing Certain Actions with Respect Thereto.